via American Thinker

 While the rest of the AST logo appears to be in Avant Garde Gothic (of adidas fame), it looks like several script-style typefaces turn up in AST's branding: from what I can tell, they use Elfring's 'Flushing' for the "70th anniversary" treatment, below, but I haven't identified which one they use for the Ghostwriter logo (as seen in the video).
 In any case, as Mashable commenter Smoe S points out, the typography (and tone) of the AST video look conspicuously dated, at least partly for its anachronistic brand identity.

 The company apparently dates back not to the 80's but 1998, when it took its modern incarnation as Automated Signature Technology; according to the company history (and graphic above), the autopen itself dates back some 70 years, to World War II.
-Of course, both NPR and Mashable note that a mechanical precursor dates back some two centuries: Thomas Jefferson's 'polygraph' (not to be confused with the dates back to 1806, an industrial design curio par excellence.
+Of course, both NPR and Mashable note that a mechanical precursor dates back some two centuries: Thomas Jefferson's 'polygraph' (not to be confused with the lie detector) dates back to 1806, an industrial design curio par excellence.

 Which is a very long way of asking: with the advent of the keyboard (and its touchscreen analogs), will the art of handwriting fade into the oblivion?
 Now that I think about it, I suspect that millenials (myself included) are probably the last generation to learn cursive in grade school; vestigial ligatures still turn up when I'm jotting things down at speed.
 But with pixels increasingly rendered as sans-serif typefaces for display, it seems that script (handwritten and otherwise) is increasingly regarded as a decorative flourish; the archetypal letterforms on Apple keyboards, for example, only reinforce the grid-based legacy of Swiss typography.